chemag/h265nal/README.md

 ever sees.
 It then parses the NAL unit, and returns it (including the parsing offsets).

-It will also updates the input `H265BitstreamParserState` object if it sees any VPS/PPS/SPS.
+It will also update the input `H265BitstreamParserState` object if it sees any VPS/PPS/SPS.
 This is important if the parsed NAL unit has state that needs to be used to parse other NAL units (VPS, SPS, PPS): In that case it will be stored into the `BitstreamParserState` object that is